bigArmadillo/ML-Project-1/README.md

 # ML-Projects
-Project -1- Learn how to recognise any handwritten digits with greater accuracy using K Nearest Neighbors
+1 - KNN for Image Analysis -  Learn how to recognise any handwritten digits with greater accuracy using K Nearest Neighbors